 The second year of training focuses on work in outpatient clinics and elective rotations.
 Clinics are longitudinal at both the Child Study Center located on the ACH campus and STRIVE in North Little Rock.
 The training emphasis in the clinics is on interviewing, diagnostic evaluation, and multimodal patient management.
 Fellows also receive training experiences in pediatric neurology, pediatric developmental disorders through the Dennis Developmental Center, and school consultation-liaison during the second year.
 Elective opportunities include experiences in LEND grant, teenage pregnancy, pediatric genetics, sleep and eating disorder clinics, family treatment program for victims of sexual abuse; as well as research programs.
 During this year residents are also encouraged to develop an area of special clinical or research interest.
 Past examples include working in an underserved community mental health center, identifying quality measures in psychotherapy, and review of psychotropic medication utilization in the State of Arkansas.

-We currently do not participate in the National Residency Match Program; however, we invite you to apply to our program through ERAS (Electronic Residency Application Service).
+We currently do not participate in the National Residency Match Program.
+We invite you to apply to our program directly or through ERAS (Electronic Residency Application Service).
 In order to apply for a position, applicants must have:

 - Personal Statement